The "Tell Me Lies" Cast’s Red Flags Include Craigslist & Pineapple Pizza

-The thing about red flags is that no matter how big they are, how in-your-face they may be, or how often your friends try to point them out, it’s likely that you probably won’t realize they were there at all until it’s too late.
-The realization will come after the heartbreak, the nights of waiting for a “u up?” text, and the back-and-forth over what exactly your relationship status is.
-Or, in the case of Tell Me Lies’ Lucy Albright (Grace Van Patten) the realization will come eight years into a toxic on-and-off relationship with your college boyfriend.
+The thing about red flags is that no matter how big they are, how in-your-face they may be, or how often your friends try to point them out, it’s likely that you probably won’t realise they were there at all until it’s too late.
+The realisation will come after the heartbreak, the nights of waiting for a “u up?” text, and the back-and-forth over what exactly your relationship status is.
+Or, in the case of Tell Me Lies’ Lucy Albright (Grace Van Patten) the realisation will come eight years into a toxic on-and-off relationship with your college boyfriend.

 Advertisement